BifrostVR/Bifrost/README.md

 # Bifrost
-A seamless means of communication and expression between life and VR, What the "Metaverse" should have been.
+A seamless means of communication and expression between life and VR.
+We're what the "Metaverse" should have been.

 Currently in development:
-- OpenVR overlay application
-- Non-VR online access point
-- Host server system
+- Account system